Opportunistic or Specialized? How Abigail Found Success as a VA

 From Doubt to Confidence: Rifka’s Story of Becoming a Virtual Assistant

-From Doubt to Confidence: Rifka’s Story of Becoming a Virtual Assistant Athika Rahma SEO Specialist Virtual Assistant at SGBVA November 19, 2024 Category Who would have thought that behind every seemingly simple decision, there’s a huge opportunity waiting to be discovered?
+From Doubt to Confidence: Rifka’s Story of Becoming a Virtual Assistant Athika Rahma SEO Specialist Virtual Assistant at SGBVA November 15, 2024 Alumni Stories Who would have thought that behind every seemingly simple decision, there’s a huge opportunity waiting to be discovered?
 That’s exactly what Rifka experienced when she decided to become a Virtual Assistant (VA).
 From feeling uncertain to finding comfort in a job she never imagined doing, Rifka shares her inspiring journey of how she took the leap into the digital world.
 Her story could be just the motivation you need to take your own first step!
 In this article… From Uncertainty to a Bold Decision Rifka started her journey with a lot of doubts.
 After spending 4-5 years as a stay-at-home mom, selling dresses, kids’ toys, and other items online to help support her family, Rifka felt unsure about returning to the workforce full-time.
 Her life had shifted to a more flexible schedule, and she wasn’t sure if she could step back into a full-time career.
 But everything changed when she first heard about becoming a Virtual Assistant (VA).
 At first, she was intrigued by the idea of being a VA, but also felt there were many barriers in her way.
 One of her biggest concerns was her English.
 “English was always a huge hurdle for me.
 I didn’t feel confident,” Rifka recalled, reflecting on her early days.
 But everything changed when she attended the SGB VA webinar.
 That’s when things started to click for her.
 “Tania said, ‘You don’t need to be great to start, but you need to start to be great.’
 That really stuck with me,” Rifka said.
 It was the encouragement she needed to begin her journey, even though she didn’t feel perfect.
 Overcoming Fears and Gaining Confidence One of the biggest roadblocks for Rifka was her fear of English.
 However, after participating in the webinar, she was pleasantly surprised to discover that she could follow along just fine.
 “I could understand what they were saying.
 Turns out, my English was good enough to get started,” she recalls.
 Rifka realized that all along, she’d been letting her fear of not being fluent hold her back, when in reality, with practice and continued learning, she could improve over time.
 “Once you start, you learn as you go.
 Most of the barriers are all in our heads, and once we take the first step, things start to make sense,” she said.
 Another thing Rifka had to get over was the belief that she needed a specific academic background to become a VA.
 But in the SGB VA webinar, she discovered that having a specific degree wasn’t necessary.
 “As long as you’re willing to learn and develop your skills, you’re good to go,” she addeds.
 This was a huge relief for her.
 She realized that anyone with the right mindset and determination could become a successful VA.
 Starting at the Right Time A pivotal moment in Rifka’s decision-making process was when she realized the digital world was moving quickly.
 “I was living with my parents, my kids were still young, and I still had savings,” she explaineds.
 This moment felt like the perfect opportunity to act.
 If she didn’t start now, she worried it might become even harder to make the leap later.
 “If I keep putting it off, the world is going to keep moving faster, and I’ll be left behind,” she said.
 When she thought about the VA world, Rifka saw it as a growing field that could offer a stable future.
 “This is a fast-growing industry, and if I don’t jump in now, I’ll miss out.
 I can’t let that happen,” she explained.
 Choosing to Focus on Social Media Management (SMM) Initially, Rifka thought she would start as a VA doing administrative work since it seemed like the easiest entry point.
 However, after taking the SGBVA course, she discovered that there was one area in high demand that she felt more comfortable with: Social Media Management (SMM).
 “Why SMM?
 Because it’s in high demand.
 Almost every online business needs a presence on social media,” she said.
 Rifka also felt more at ease with social media because she had already spent a lot of time using platforms like Instagram.
 She had a basic understanding of the patterns and strategies behind it.
 “I already knew how to create engaging posts, write captions, and edit videos.
 It felt like the perfect fit for me,” she beamed.
 Rifka’s decision to focus on SMM turned out to be spot-on.
 The online business world relies heavily on social media to build brand presence and reach customers, and Rifka knew she could offer valuable support in this area.
 She was confident that this was a niche where she could make a real impact.
 Rifka’s First Client Rifka’s very first client wasn’t from a far-off country—it was actually someone she knew from her university days!
 Her university senior, whom she had kept in touch with, became her first client.
 This was a huge confidence boost for Rifka.
 That first client gave her a sense of validation.
 It proved that with the right approach and determination, opportunities could come from the most unexpected places.
 However, Rifka’s journey wasn’t always smooth sailing.
 Her next opportunity was with a potential client from the UK, and this one didn’t land quite as easily as she hoped.
 “I thought I was bothering them too much by asking about payment and the contract.
 I was so worried that I was being too pushy,” she admitted.
 But that’s when Rifka realized she had to change her mindset.
 Instead of focusing on the business side of things first, she decided to approach the situation from a place of service.
 “I thought to myself, ‘I’m here to help.
 My goal is to solve their problems, not just to make a sale.’”
 Once she shifted her focus to genuinely helping her clients and offering value first, everything started to fall into place.
-Soon after this mindset shift, Rifka successfully landed the
+Soon after this mindset shift, Rifka successfully landed

 From Home to Hustle: Intan’s Journey of Reviving Her Dreams

-From Home to Hustle: Intan’s Journey of Reviving Her Dreams Athika Rahma SEO Specialist Virtual Assistant at SGBVA October 28, 2024 Category Meet Intan Munawwaroh, a mother, a housewife, and now a successful Virtual Assistant (VA) working with clients from around the globe.
+From Home to Hustle: Intan’s Journey of Reviving Her Dreams Athika Rahma SEO Specialist Virtual Assistant at SGBVA October 28, 2024 Alumni Stories Meet Intan Munawwaroh, a mother, a housewife, and now a successful Virtual Assistant (VA) working with clients from around the globe.
 Her journey is an inspiring story of growth, learning, and self-actualization.
 From running a local shop and managing her household to becoming a remote worker who collaborates with international clients, Intan’s path is proof that anyone can change their career trajectory with determination and the right opportunities.
 But how did it all begin?
 Let’s dive into her story!
 In this article… Before Finding the SGB VA Course Before becoming a VA, Intan lived what she described as a “regular” life as a housewife and shop owner.
 She was busy managing her household and taking care of her children.
 Her days revolved around the responsibilities of motherhood, the daily grind of running her shop, and maintaining her family’s needs.
 “I was living a simple life.
 It was just my husband, my kids, and the shop’s customers,” she shared.
 While Intan was grateful for the life she had, she always felt a longing for something more.
 “I wasn’t ungrateful, but deep down, I felt like I could do more.
 I wanted to feel alive, to do something that gave me purpose outside of just being a mom and a shop owner,” she added.
 Like many mothers, Intan felt torn between the joy of taking care of her family and the need to fulfill her personal ambitions.
 However, she didn’t know where to start, especially with limited time and no previous experience in the digital world.
 How Intan Discovered the SGB VA Program Intan’s breakthrough moment came from a friend, who happened to be a fellow alumnus of the SGB VA course.
 This friend recognized Intan’s potential and suggested she try the course, which turned out to be a life-changing recommendation.
 “A friend of mine, who was also an SGB VA alum, connected me with my first client from Singapore.
 That’s when it all started,” Intan recalls with excitement.
 As someone who wasn’t even active on social media before, stepping into the world of virtual assistance felt intimidating.
 “I didn’t even know much about social media, let alone think I’d be managing it for clients,” she admits.
 However, she saw this as an opportunity to learn new skills and start something fresh.
 The SGB VA course became the perfect stepping stone for Intan.
 The structured guidance, practical lessons, and support system provided her with the foundation she needed to navigate the VA world.
 The program not only introduced her to essential tools but also gave her the confidence to pursue her new career.
 “Through the SGB VA course, I learned everything—from how to manage content to using collaborative tools like Google Workspace,” she said.
 Intan was particularly thankful for the community and the student advisors who kept her motivated throughout the course.
 “The advisors were amazing.
 They reminded me about lessons, deadlines, and always made sure I stayed on track,” she adds.
 Launching into Success After completing the SGB VA course, Intan launched her VA business and started offering her services as a Social Media Manager.
 She built her business from the ground up, handling everything herself—from content planning and creation to designing, copywriting, and even scheduling posts.
 “At first, I did everything manually.
 But with the tools I learned from the course, like social media scheduling features, it became more organized,” Intan explains.
 Her attention to detail and structured approach to managing social media accounts helped her stand out, making it easier for her to secure clients.
 Her first big break came when she connected with a client from Singapore—thanks to the recommendation from her alum friend.
 “That client in Singapore really set things in motion for me,” Intan recalls.
 From there, her network grew.
 She even connected with a friend who was living in Qatar, further expanding her reach as a remote worker that earns dollar.
 Although Intan admits that being a virtual assistant is not without its challenges, she appreciates the flexibility it offers.
 “What other job allows you to work while taking care of your kids, running a shop, or even lounging at home?” she says with a smile.
 The ability to balance her responsibilities at home with a professional career has been one of the greatest rewards of her VA journey.
 Today, Intan manages clients from across the globe and earns an income comparable to what she made in her previous job in Jakarta—all without the stress of commuting or adhering to rigid work hours.
 “I no longer have to deal with traffic or rush to catch a bus.
 I can attend meetings in my pajamas if I want to,” she says jokingly.
 For Intan, this journey has been more than just about earning money.
 It has been about personal fulfillment.
 “I didn’t become a VA just for the income.
 It’s about actualizing myself, doing something meaningful, and feeling like I’m contributing to the world,” she says.
 Ready to Follow in Intan’s Footsteps?
 Kickstart your VA journey with the SGB VA course!
 Whether you’re just starting out or looking to refine your skills, our course provides a clear roadmap to help you build a successful VA career.
 At SGB VA, we’ll walk you through everything—from assessing your skills to offering practical lessons and ongoing support until you land your first client.
 By the end of the course, you’ll receive a certificate and gain access to our exclusive Telegram group for job support, so you’ll never feel alone on your journey.
 Curious to learn more?
 Start by joining our FREE WEBINAR with our expert mentor, Tania Gromenko.
 She’ll explain how to get started as a VA and how we can help you reach your goals.
 Click the link below to sign up!
 Kickstart Your VA Career Together with our mentor, Tania Gromeko, you will be guided to start a career as a virtual assistant.
-Click

 Story of Ebi: From 8+ Years as a Nurse to Social Media Manager in the Medical Field